feverscreen/fake-thermal-camera/README.md

 # fake thermal camera

-`fake-thermal-camera` is a server that runs some of the thermal camera code (currently on linux not raspberian).
+`fake-thermal-camera` is a server that runs some of the thermal camera code (currently on linux not raspbian).
 Is is designed for using with the cypress integration tests.

 | Project  | fake-thermal-camera                                                        |
 | -------- | -------------------------------------------------------------------------- |